 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.

 - American Occupational Therapy Association

-- This site includes information about who needs an occupational therapist and how therapy works.
+- This site includes information about who might use the services of an occupational therapist and how therapy works.

 - Occupational Therapy Association of Colorado